PatrickVuscan/LBC-Frontend/iteration-02-review.md

 iii) We create a branch rule for master that required the approval of at least 1 team member before anyone can merge to master.
 -  While ideally no one should ever commit code that has not been previously peer reviewed, enforcing this pull request rule on GitHub (in Settings > Branches) turned out to be too strict.
 - If the majority of teammates are not available, pull requests may take a long time to process, thus slowing down our entire team.
 In the worst case, two pull requests took about 18 hours to process.
+- However, we still encourage our team to submit pull requests before merging to master because it is good practice for a future internship or research position.

 #### 3. List any **process-related** (i.e. team organization and how you work) changes you are planning to make (if there are any).